 - Enhanced navigation: Makes it easier for readers to find specific sections.

-- Professional appearance: Gives a polished look to your documents.
+- Professional appearance: Gives your document a polished look.

 - Automation features: Enables automatic TOC generation.